cyberman54/ESP32-Paxcounter/README.md

 	see remote command set

 If you're using [TheThingsNetwork](https://www.thethingsnetwork.org/) you may want to use a payload converter.
-Go to TTN Console - Application - Payload Formats and copy the code example below in tabs Decoder and Converter.
+Go to TTN Console - Application - Payload Formats and paste the code example below in tabs Decoder and Converter.
 Make sure that your application parses the fields `pax`, `ble` and `wifi`.

 Decoder: